la2050/archive/_projects/2016/a-digital-green-thumb-for-the-urban-scape.md

 project_impact: >-
   ["Access to healthy food","Self-sufficiency","Resilient communities","Tree
   canopy cover"]
+project_proposal_impact:
+  - Access to healthy food
+  - Self-sufficiency
+  - Resilient communities
+  - Tree canopy cover
+project_proposal_description: >-
+  Plantaware will support the growth of fresh local food, beautify life with living plants, and provide better connection to the urban environment we live in.

+  We’ll make LA a garden of food and beauty,  while offering Angelenos personalized knowledge and tools to grow plants, any plants, successfully.

+  Our community will provide a place to connect, get location specific and obtain specific instructions related to any crop of interest.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - County of Los Angeles
+  - City of Los Angeles
+  - n/a
 project_proposal_best_place: >-
   LA brings together people of diverse social and cultural backgrounds.
 Many, no matter where they come from, are interested in urban farming as a way to make